sahand1807/visual-cart-pole-rl/README.md

 The experiments definitively show that for this visual control problem, the most critical factor for success was providing the agent with **temporal information** representing the dynamic nature of the problem in hand.
 A simple agent, regardless of architecture or learning rate, was "state-blind" and could not develop a proactive policy.
 By stacking four consecutive frames, the agent was able to infer the system's dynamics

 ---
-## 4. Skills and Technologies Showcase
+## 4. Theoretical Foundations and Technologies

 This project demands a comprehensive repertoire in machine learning engineering and reinforcement learning.